prabhav-kumar/emotionDetection/README.md

 ---

+## Deployment

+- This website was temporarily deployed using localtunnel, due to resource restrictions
+- You can deploy on any platform if you have enough resources, you have to accordingly update the url in /api/emotion_detection.py and vite.config.js

+---

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.